Crime-associated inequality in geographical access to education: Insights from the municipality of Rio de Janeiro

 Calculate inequality measures from categorical/tabulated data.
 Useful when only grouped data is available.

-Debates and methodological disputes in inequality research.
+Debates and methodological disputes in contemporary stratification and inequality research.
+Offered at IESP as Teoria Sociológica III – Controvérsias Desiguais.

 Programming fundamentals for social science research.